jhurliman/node-echoprint-server/README.md

 The server will listen on the port configured in `config.local.js` and exposes two API endpoints.

+### POST /ingest

- * POST /ingest - Expects required fields `code` (c), `version`, `length` Adds a new music fingerprint to the database if the given fingerprint is unique, otherwise the existing track information is returned.
+Adds a new music fingerprint to the database if the given fingerprint is unique, otherwise the existing track information is returned.

 Required fields:
  * `code` - The code string output by echoprint-codegen
  * `version` - metadata.version field output by echoprint-codegen
  * `length` - Length in seconds of the track. duration field output by echoprint-codegen

 Optional fields:
  * `track` - Name of the track
  * `artist` - Track artist

 The response is a JSON object containing `track_id`, `track`, `artist_id`, `artist` on success or `error` string on failure.

- * GET /query?code=...&version=...
+### GET /query?code=...&version=...

 Queries for a track matching the given fingerprint. `code` and `version` query parameters are both required.
 The response is a JSON object containing a `success` boolean, `status` string, `match` object on successful match, or `error` string if something went wrong.

 Additionally, there is a /debug endpoint that can be visited in a browser and provides a human-friendly way of querying for a match and observing results.